catalog header

 www.gonzaga.edu/tvras

-This office serves as your central point of information and provides you with the opportunity and resources to address any questions or concerns you may have about being a transfer, veteran, or returning adult student at Gonzaga University.
-We understand that transfer, veteran, and returning adult students face unique challenges when returning to college.
-We are committed to supporting your successful transition to college and to connecting you to the services available at Gonzaga to support your educational journey.
-We are also committed to our 1st Generation college students.
-We will provide opportunities to meet other first-generation students on campus and build community through programming.
-Students can connect with faculty and staff who also identify as 1st Generation college graduates.
-We value and appreciate the diverse skills, talent, and knowledge that you bring to Gonzaga University.
+This office serves as the central point of information and provides opportunity and resources to address any questions or concerns you may have about being a transfer, Veteran, returning adult, or first generation student at Gonzaga University.
+These student populations bring special gifts and face unique challenges when attending college and Gonzaga University is committed to supporting a successful transition to college and connecting services supporting the educational journey and build community through programming for this population of students.
+Gonzaga values the diverse skills, talent, and knowledge that this population of students brings to the University.

 Unity Multicultural Education Center (UMEC)